• Company

 📋

-Publication Credibility Statements Written statements explaining each publication's significance, circulation reach, editorial standards, and industry recognition — for immigration officers unfamiliar with specialised publications.
+Publication Credibility Statements Written statements explaining each publication's significance, circulation reach, editorial standards, and industry recognition, for immigration officers unfamiliar with specialised publications.

 For non-English coverage in international publications, Baden Bower coordinates certified translations alongside original materials.
 Every evidence package is formatted for direct submission by immigration attorneys without additional preparation.

-O-1 Visa Publicity Packages
+O-1 Visa Publicity Editions

 Guaranteed O-1 visa media coverage pricing